firetoy/personal/README.md

-this are diverse playbooks which deal with software installationa and configuration
+this are diverse playbooks which deal with software installation and configuration